SimulPiscator/AirSane/README.md

 present in libsane versions 1.0.26 and 1.0.27.
 The solution is to remove the libsane package, and install SANE from source.

+* Apple Image Capture fails to connect to the scanner (shows an error 21345) Enable IPv6 in your local network, and on the machine running AirSane.
+After rebooting the machine running AirSane, you will be able to scan from Apple Image Capture.